MBACP, FDAP, BA, P.G.Dip

 The process is absolutely confidential and you can disclose as much or as little as you feel comfortable with.

-We will talk about what you want to get out of counselling and set up a regular time that suits your schedule to work on those issues that you identify as needing attention in subsequent sessions.
+We will talk about your goals, ie: what you want to get out of counselling, where you’re going & where you want to be going.
+With this in mind we will set up a regular time that suits your schedule to work on those issues that you identify as needing attention in subsequent sessions.

-The first session is completely free.
-Subsequent sessions cost £40 for 50 minutes.
-We can meet weekly or fortnightly depending on your schedule and/or budget; any longer between sessions can prove disadvantageous as regular meetings provide the opportunity to deal with issues as they arise between sessions.
+We can meet weekly or fortnightly depending on your schedule and/or budget; any longer between sessions can prove disadvantageous in the earlier days of counselling as regular meetings provide the opportunity to deal with issues as they arise between sessions.

-Pick up the phone and call me for an informal chat to arrange a time to come in and see me.
+Pick up the phone and call me for an informal chat or send me an email on firstname.lastname@example.org

 HOW CAN I HELP YOU?

 Talking about ones problems can be very difficult and daunting.
-It initially takes courage to come forward and take ownership of them, it's so easy to pretend they're just not there.
-But once you start this process it opens up avenues of relief, help and assistance that provides opportunities to reframe ones thoughts and feelings.
+It initially takes courage to come forward and it feels so much easier to just pretend they're not there.
+But once you start this process it opens up avenues of relief and help and assistance that provides opportunities to re-frame ones thoughts and feelings.
 The ultimate benefit to anyone entering therapy is to leave with an understanding of the 'counsellor within' that we all possess but frequently don't know how to access.

 This goes to the heart of therapeutic work.
 It is central to the process and will help you to re-frame and re-think your actions and challenge your ways of thinking about yourself, others and the world in general; what to expect, what to avoid, what is realistic and what is not.